-My mother was well-loved by these teachers, especially those who lived far from Gasparillo.
+My mother was well-loved by the teachers, especially those who lived far from Gasparillo.
 Since we lived across the street, they frequented our home if they felt sick or if they wanted their lunch heated up.
-Often we'd find one of the out-of-town teachers resting in one of our beds because he/she wasn't feeling well.
+Often I'd find an outof-town teacher resting in one of our beds because he/she wasn't feeling well.
 Several students had lunch at our home.